 - Shift I – 6:30 p.m. – 11:00 p.m. – Set up the PADS designated area of the site, including setting out the mattresses, linens, towels, and zip-bags of personal toiletries for the guests.
 Register guests as they arrive.
 Eat supper with guests and visit with guests.
 Lights out at 10:00 p.m.

 - Shift II – 10:45 p.m. – 3:00 a.m. – Guests will usually be sleeping.
 Prepare sandwiches for sack lunches for guests to take with them when they leave in the morning.
 Volunteers will be stationed to monitor the guests and building.
 This shift will allow you to do your own quiet activities, such as working on your computer or reading.
 All sites have wi-fi capability.

 - Shift III – 2:45 a.m. – 7:30 a.m. – Wake up guests at 6:00 a.m. and serve a light breakfast.
-Assist guests in cleaning their mattresses and sleeping area.
+Supervise guests as they clean their mattresses.
 Oversee checkout and give them their sack lunch.
 Clean up the PADS site: put away equipment and supplies; bag up the linens and towels; clean up the breakfast and kitchen areas.